-Is Syngonium Podophyllum Invasive?
+Is Syngonium Invasive?

 The Florida Exotic Pest Plant Council (FLEPPC) has declared this plant to be a Category 1 Invasive species.
 This means that its vigorous growth habits allow it to displace native plant and animal species and alter the structure of native plant communities.

 This can be a real challenge and will take a combination of pulling and use of herbicides.
 Pulled plants should be burned or disposed of in carefully sealed black plastic bags.

 Remember to wear gloves, long sleeves, and eye protection to prevent irritation from plant sap. [source]

-It is very important to note that Syngonium podophyllum is not the benign “Arrowhead Plant” used for medicinal purposes.
+It is very important to note that Syngonium is not the benign “Arrowhead Plant” used for medicinal purposes.
 According to the ASPCA, Syngonium podophyllum is toxic to dogs, cats, horses, and people. [source]

 When ingested, it causes difficulty swallowing, gastric distress, excessive drooling and (in cats, dogs, and humans) vomiting.
 Equines (horses and their relatives) are not able to regurgitate, so the results of ingesting this plant are even more dire for them.

-Be advised that every part of the Syngonium podophyllum is toxic, so if you have house pets, take care to keep the plant out of reach.
+Be advised that every part of the Syngonium Arrowhead plant is toxic or poisonous.
+If you have house pets, take care to keep the plant out of reach.
 The plant tends to drop leaves, so be vigilant about keeping shed leaves picked up.